Pashyn Morimoto, health professions major (pre-medicine) at UH West Oahu, Fall 2019-present

 Alaina’s research focuses on synthesizing a series of novel fluorinated chalcones as potential anti-parasitic agents to combat leishmaniasis.
 Alaina has a rare physical condition which makes her high level of achievement even more impressive.
 She has taken a wide variety of physical, earth, and biological sciences but enjoys building new molecules in the research lab the most.

-In Spring 2020, Alaina was awarded the Hawaii ACS Chemistry Student of Year from UH West O’ahu and is a current INBRE biomedical research intern.
-Beyond chemistry, she is also an accomplished artist and fanfic writer.
+Alaina has twice been awarded the Hawaii ACS Chemistry Student of Year from UH West O’ahu and is a INBRE biomedical researcher.
+Beyond chemistry, she is also an accomplished artist, poet, and fanfic writer.

 Nicholas Bailey, post-baccalaureate student (pre-medicine), Fall 2020 to present

-Nicholas’ research focuses on the design and synthesis of novel chemotherapeutic agents for the treatment of neglected tropical diseases.
+Nicholas’ research focuses on the design and synthesis of novel chemotherapeutic agents for the treatment of fungal diseases.
 Nicholas has also worked on natural product extraction and antibiotic evaluation with Dr. Joseph Bariyanga and Dr. Olivia George.
-In Spring 2020, he was awarded the Hawaii ACS Organic Chemistry Student of Year from UH West O’ahu.
-Nicholas aspires to be a psychiatrist.
+In Spring 2020, he was awarded the Hawaii ACS Organic Chemistry Student of Year and in Spring 2021 for Outstanding Biochemistry Student from UH West O’ahu.

 Khue Huynh, natural science major at Leeward CC, Summer 2015